vta-advice

 UPDATE 2025

 The above was written about ten years ago.
-By then I had learned enough to know that all the systems my audio friends owned were woefully inadequate to the reproducton of sonic blockbusters such as The Firebird.
-They simply hadn’t spent the money on their equipment or done the work that it takes to play a magnificent recording such as this.
+By then I had learned enough to know that all the systems my audio friends owned were woefully inadequate to the proper reproducton of sonic blockbusters such as The Firebird.
+They simply hadn’t spent the money on their equipment or done the tweaking and tuning work that it takes to play a magnificent recording such as this.

 Properly set VTA is especially critical on this record, as it is on most classical recordings.
-The smallest change will dramatically affect the timbre, texture and harmonic information of the strings, as well as the rest of instruments of the orchestra of course.
+The smallest change will dramatically affect the timbre, texture and harmonic information of the strings, as well as all the other instruments of the symphony orchestra of course.

 (more…)